Bashiho/TeamIGS/README.md

 # This is the easiest method.
 Simply visit https://djecrety.ir/ and generate a key.

 # Option 2
-# This method takes longer than the first and has no significant benefits over the other.
+# This method takes longer than the first and has no significant benefits
+# Install Django
+pip install django
 # Create a Django project
 # Create a file directory where you want the project to be stored
 mkdir DjangoProject